I know a reasonably common Google search is “what is Michael Yardney’s net worth ?”

 And while I can understand that this may be of interest to some people, I’m sorry to disappoint you…

 I don't answer this question with a definitive number, but I'm always happy to talk to people about how I achieved my financial success in the hope that they can learn some lessons they could use.

-I usually explain to them that throughout my journey I’ve had more than my share of failures (both personal and financial) but I’ve been lucky to also have my share of successes.
+I usually explain to them that throughout my journey I've had more than my share of failures (both personal and financial and many of them self-induced) but I’ve been lucky to also have my share of successes.

 So what is net worth?

 Net worth is the amount by which your assets exceed your liabilities.

 Fact is: all wealthy people have built a substantial asset base – it could be in property or shares or businesses.

 However, while the rich quietly and steadily build their asset base, the average Australian works hard trying to increase their cash flow.